Orange-Pulp/Catstonaut-Shooter-Game/README.md

 # Catstonaut-Shooter-Game

-This is a simple space-invaders style game I made in python using the graphics module pygame.
-Dodge asteroids and pickup shields and powerups to extend your health, or activate rapid fire or rockets.
+This is a simple space-invaders style game I made in python while learning to use the graphics module pygame.
+The game takes place in some random galaxy where the catstronaut needs to dodge asteroids and pickup shields and powerups to extend your health, or activate rapid fire or rockets.
+This is one of those games that you play when you are bored and need cat memes.
+I had a ton of fun making it and I hope you enjoy playing it too.
+I may add some different modes if I get around to it.

-Update, verion 1.1.
-I Added a loop to bring you back to the main menu when you die.
-This allows you to restart and
+Here is the link to the pygame git repo https://github.com/pygame you will need to have it in some form to play this game.

-play continuously without needing to close and re-start the game.
-In-game difficulty options and speed mods are hopefully soon to come!
+Thanks for checking this out, Have fun!